MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.es-es/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

 #### <a name="clean-up-resources"></a>Limpieza de recursos

->Para decidir si se pueden ejecutar como cargas de trabajo en contenedores, se quiere evaluar el uso de Kubernetes como orquestador de contenedores.

 >Para minimizar aún más la sobrecarga de administración, se quiere probar Azure Kubernetes Service, incluida su experiencia de implementación simplificada y las funcionalidades de escalado.

+><bpt id="p1">**</bpt>Note<ept id="p1">**</ept>:  Don't worry if the lab resources cannot be immediately removed.
+Sometimes resources have dependencies and take a long time to delete.
+It is a common Administrator task to monitor resource usage, so just periodically review your resources in the Portal to see how the cleanup is going.

 1. En Azure Portal, abra la sesión de shell de **Bash** en el panel **Cloud Shell**.